SaaS Marketing Strategy: The 6 Elements That You Have To Include

 1. Buyer personas

 A buyer persona is defined as a semi-fictional representation of your ideal customer; based upon fact but with some educated speculation.
 It is effectively your target audience.

-If you’re like the majority of businesses, you will be thinking that you have multiple buyer personas.
+If you’re like the majority of SaaS companies, you will be thinking that you have multiple buyer personas.
 You’d be right.
 Most businesses do have multiple personas, but the key here is to focus on the word ‘ideal’ in the definition.
 Work on one buyer persona at a time, starting with your perfect client.
 Work on that persona until the lead generation for that segment is at a satisfactory level before you move on to the next one.

 To read more about how to create a buyer persona, you can download a free guide here .

 2. Attraction activity